 Professor of Ethnomusicology Ama Oforiwaa Aduonum won the Outstanding Achievement in a Leading Role award from the American Association of Community Theatre (AACT) National Festival in Pennsylvania.

-She won for her performance in Walking With My Ancestors, a play written by Aduonum and directed by Professor of Theatre Kim Pereira.
+She won for her performance in Walking With My Ancestors, a play written by Aduonum and directed by Professor of Theatre Kim Pereira and produced by Bloomington’s Coalescence Theatre Project under the direction of alumnus Don Shandrow’ 76, which also earned high marks at the national festival.
 Walking With My Ancestors was one of four finalists for the AACT Overall Outstanding Production award.
-It was the first time in nearly 40 years that anyone from Illinois had a production advance to the National AACTFest.
-The play was produced by Bloomington’s Coalescence Theatre Project under the direction of Don Shandrow, which also earned high marks at the national festival.
+It was the first time in nearly 40 years that a theater company from Illinois had a production advance to the National AACTFest.

 During one of her explorations in the dungeons, Aduonum allowed herself to be shackled and left alone.
 “I asked a lot of questions, and was granted with a lot of ancestral knowledge,” she said.